carbeck/ayerigrammar/README.md

 A Grammar of Ayeri
 ==================

 This is a renewed effort to revise and expand on what's currently on the web as the *Ayeri Grammar* ([PDF](https://dl.dropboxusercontent.com/u/8026017/Ayeri%20grammar/grammar.pdf)), started in July 2016.
-I hope that by transferring things to LaTeX, the whole process of editing will become more easy to handle than when I was handling one big document in LibreOffice before.
+I hope that by transferring things to LaTeX, the whole process of editing will become more easy to handle than when I was trying to work with one big document in LibreOffice before.

 **WARNING**: This is work in progress!

 Compiling
 =========

-Compile with `xelatex`, `biber` and `makeglossaries`.
+Compile with `xelatex`, `biber`, `makeindex' and `makeglossaries`.

 Licensing
 =========